 Keep any medical supplies easily accessible, including things like sunblock (and aloe for when you inevitably miss a spot) and bug spray.
 If you’re prone to athlete’s foot and will be doing a lot of hiking, throw in some spray or powder to keep that at bay.

-Skip commercial first aid kits and buy your own with supplies on Amazon – you’ll spend the same for practically a lifetime supply of items versus a kit with one or two of each.
-Duct tape is always a good fall back for blisters, and make sure to include your preferred method of splinter removal – I opted for tweezers.
+Skip commercial first aid kits and buy your own with supplies on Amazon or at the grocery store – you’ll spend the same for practically a lifetime supply of items versus a kit with one or two of each.
+If you have allergies, pack generic Benadryl.
+It’s been a lifesaver for when I can’t sleep (due to allergies…or screaming children in a neighboring campground).

 Calculate how much clothing to bring based on how long you’ll go between access to a washing machine.
 Always through in a few extra underwear, socks, or even other layers if it’s going to be really hot.

-Packing extra of the small things like batteries or ways to light a fire (ie matches as a back-up to your lighter) will save you in a pinch since those things never happen when you’re close to civilization.
+Packing extra of the little things like batteries or ways to light a fire (ie matches as a back-up to your lighter) will save you in a pinch since those things never happen when you’re close to civilization.